yaolinguo/spartina_syndromes/README.md

 ## Repository contents

 - `Raw data - Spartina syndromes - 0808.xlsx`
-  Family-level dataset used for the statistical analyses.
+  Raw dataset used for the statistical analyses.

 - `Raw data - README - 0808.docx`
   Description of variables included in the dataset.